-As the inaugural Director of Melbourne Climate Futures, Professor Jackie Peel is committed to fostering collaborative and creative research that will develop real world solutions for a safer, sustainable climate future.
+As the inaugural Director of Melbourne Climate Futures, Professor Jacqueline Peel is committed to fostering collaborative and creative research that will develop real world solutions for a safer, sustainable climate future.

-Read more from our interview with Jackie Peel below.
+Read more from our interview with Jacqueline Peel below.

 What is Melbourne Climate Futures?